Sean Kilpatrick: Los Angeles Clippers (2018)

 On March 4, 2018, Kilpatrick signed a 10-day contract with the Los Angeles Clippers.
 On March 14, 2018, he signed a second 10-day contract with the Clippers.
 He parted ways with the Clippers following the expiration of his second 10-day contract.

 Chicago Bulls (2018)

 On March 26, 2018, Kilpatrick signed with the Chicago Bulls.
 On July 12, 2018, he was waived by the Bulls.

 Panathinaikos (2019)

-On January 9, 2019, Kilpatrick signed with the EuroLeague club Panathinaikos.
-Named all star February 10.
-On February 17, 2019, Kilpatrick won Greek Basketball Cup in the big final against PAOK BC (79–73).
-The Final took place in Heraklion Indoor Sports Arena, Crete.
-This was for Sean his very first trophy in "green" and for Panathinaikos BC the 19th title in Greek Cup competition.
-Sean helped Panathinaikos to win another Championship, the 38th and third in a row for Greens, having 8.1 points, 1.9 rebounds, 1.6 assists and 0.7 steals in 20.3 minutes per game.
-In the play-off final series Panathinaikos beat Promitheas Patras with 3–0 wins.
+On January 9, 2019, Kilpatrick signed with the Greek EuroLeague club Panathinaikos.
+On February 10, he was named Greek League All-Star.
+On February 17, Kilpatrick won the Greek Basketball Cup after defeating PAOK 79–73 in the final at the Heraklion Indoor Sports Arena in Crete.
+This marked Kilpatrick's first trophy with the team and the 19th Greek Cup title for Panathinaikos.
+He later helped the Greens capture their 38th Greek League championship, sweeping Promitheas Patras 3–0 in the playoff finals.
+Over 19 GBL appearances, Kilpatrick averaged 8.4 points, 2.0 rebounds, 1.5 assists and 0.8 steals in 21.7 minutes per game.